-Fundamental skills in listening comprehension, speaking, reading, and writing.
-Includes basic vocabulary, grammatical structures, and culture.
+Basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
+Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.
 For those with no previous work in Spanish or less than two years in high school.